Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

 \begin{quote} \texttt{CVSS:3.1/AV:L/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H} \end{quote}

-This CVSS vector characterises a local attack scenario within the CPS: AV:L indicates the attacker requires local access to the target asset; AC:L denotes low complexity with no specialised preconditions; PR:N and UI:N indicate that exploitation requires no privileges or user interaction.
-S:U shows the impact is limited to the same system.
-The C:H, I:H, and A:H designations reflect high levels of confidentiality, integrity, and availability loss, respectively, implying complete system compromise, including access to sensitive data, arbitrary control, and potential operational failure.
+This CVSS vector characterises a local attack scenario within the critical infrastructure: AV:L indicates the attacker requires local access to the target asset; AC:L denotes low complexity with no specialised preconditions; PR:N and UI:N indicate that exploitation requires no privileges or user interaction; S:U shows the impact is limited to the same system; the C:H, I:H, and A:H designations reflect high levels of confidentiality, integrity, and availability loss, respectively, implying complete system compromise, including access to sensitive data, arbitrary control, and potential operational failure.
+Based on the CVSS vector, the fallback exposure probability estimate is derived as: